-If shelter-in-place is necessary, on-site personnel should seek indoor shelter in the O&M building or substation control room.
-Personnel should remain indoors if the severe weather is affecting the immediate area of the Facility and maintain communications with the O&M OCC.
+If shelter-in-place is necessary, on-site personnel should seek indoor shelter in the substation control room.
+Personnel should remain indoors if the severe weather is affecting the immediate area of the facility and maintain communications with the Operations and Maintenance Staff OCC.